The Importance of Africa's Principal Ports

 The Port of Djibouti serves as a maritime gateway for landlocked Ethiopia.
 Its strategic location near the Red Sea makes it a vital link for Ethiopian imports and exports.

-Finally, the Port of Cape Town in South Africa specialises in fruit and refrigerated cargo, known as reefers.
+Finally, the Port of Cape Town in South Africa specializes in fruit and refrigerated cargo, known as reefers.
 It also handles significant container traffic, supporting the country’s export industries.

 Specialised Bulk Ports